lionsmithie/Bachelor_Thesis_Schmidt/README.md

 All of the methods return a dictionary which contains the Lexical Unit IDs as keys and further information, e.g. thr mapped roles, as values.

 ### Evaluation
+The interactive program for the evaluation can be found in `/evaluation.py`.
+The implemented methods are:
+* `show_mapping_for_one_verb_naive(nlp, lu_id, lu_text)`: Prints each example sentence and the calculated role mapping (naive approach) for a verb.
+The method is implemented for checking purposes
+* `show_mapping_for_one_verb_short(nlp, lu_id, lu_text)`: Same as above; for short phrase approach
+* `show_mapping_for_one_verb_long(nlp, lu_id, lu_text)`: Same as above; for long phrase approach
+* `map_evaluation(role_mapping, approach, eval_list)`: The interactive program for the evaluation of the role mapping.
+It saves the evaluation of a user in a .pkl file in the folder `/eval/`.
+The user has to evaluate 25 LUs with 2 sentences each.
+After each LU, the process is being saved so the user can interrupt the evaluation.
+A Readme of the evaluation can be found in the `/eval/` folder.
+It provides guidance and examples for the evaluation
+* `pick_lus_for_evaluation(nlp, role_mapping)`: Picks pseudo random LUs for the eval and returns statistics so one can be sure there are enough special cases, e.g. passive cases
+* `cf_evaluation(role_mapping, eval_list)`: The interactive program for the evaluation of the Connotation Frames.
+It saves the evaluation of a user in a .pkl file in the folder `/eval/`.
+The user has to evaluate 25 LUs with 2 sentences each.
+Firstly, the user has to rate the Connotation Frames without context.
+Only then the two sentences will be displayed and the user shall evaluate the Connotation Frame again.
+After each LU, the process is being saved so the user can interrupt the evaluation.
+A Readme of the evaluation can be found in the `/eval/` folder.
+It provides guidance and examples for the evaluation

+Evaluation results - stored in `.pkl` files - can be found in the `/eval` folder.

+### Plots and Statistics

 -------------